 Right in the centre.

 Right in the centre.
 And it was very interesting.
-It was very interesting because when we went for the interview in Westminster, we were expecting to have a real hard-time on that vision for the school, so we went in prepared to have an argument if necessary.
-And the first thing that the Chair of the panel said to me was, “The vision for this school is very powerful.
+Interesting because when we went for the interview in Westminster we were expecting to have a real hard-time on that vision for the school, so we went in prepared for an argument if necessary.
+But the first thing that the Chair of the panel said to me was, “The vision for this school is very powerful.
 We have no questions about your vision.”
-And then the second question they had, “But we need to know whether your preferred location is a deal-breaker.”
+Their second question was, “But we need to know whether your preferred location is a deal-breaker.”

-I said, “Let me put it this way.
+I said, “Well, let me put it this way.
 This school needs big open floor plates.
 No corridors.
 No room that resembles a cell designed for 30 inmates.
 We want very specialist performance and studio spaces.
-We want it to be totally accessible to an inner city neighbourhood that walk in off the street.
+We want it to be totally accessible to an inner-city neighbourhood, walk-in off the street.
 And the problem is that this is the only building that fulfils those criteria.”
-And they said, “Okay.”

-And when the education funding agency project managers were appointed, that was where they began.
-But they very clearly didn’t want us to have this building because they could see what a nightmare it would be.
-So we had this long-running conversation in which I was saying, “Yes I know there’s a hundred reasons why we shouldn’t have it.
-But the problem is there’s one reason why we should.”
-And in the end they said, “There’s this other site, but it’s too big for your purposes.
-So the developer will build apartments on it.”
-I said, “You’ve got to be joking?
-Derry’s.”
-Then they came back and they said, “You can have the whole site.
-The developer won’t build apartments on it.”
-I said, “Yeah, I know, Derry’s, Derry’s.”
+So when the Education Funding Agency project managers were appointed, that was where they began.
+But they very clearly had deep reservations about this building because they could see what a difficult proposition it could be.
+So we had a long-running conversation in which our position was, “Yes we know there are a hundred reasons why we shouldn’t have it.
+But the problem is there’s one very important reason why we should.”
+And in the end they said, “There’s this other site, but it’s too big for your purposes, and eventually came back and gave us the whole site.

-But in the end it was, “Look, is it a deal-breaker?”
-I said, “No, of course it isn’t.
-But if we can’t have the department store, build us a department store that we can occupy as a school.”
-And that was the most extraordinary brief for the architects and it really turbocharged our thinking about what that space of learning was.
-Which for us is still a research project really.
+We said, OK, if we can’t have the department store, build us a department store that we can occupy as a school.”
+And that was the most extraordinary brief for the architects and it really turbo-charged our thinking about what the space of learning could be.
+Which for us remains a continuing research inquiry really.
 The whole question of the space of learning.
-So in a way it really was a making project, and still is, in that it wasn’t a case, “Okay, here’s the plan, it’s definitive, now we’ll go and do it.”
+So in a way it was always a making project, it still is.

-It hasn’t been that kind of experience at all, and I personally hope it never will be definitive, because of the way in which it can still develop.
-There were two kinds of thinking really.
+It hasn’t been a blueprint experience at all, and I personally hope it never will be definitive, because of the ways in which it can still develop.
+There were two kinds of thinking here.
 They had to do with the core concept of the studio as opposed to the classroom.
 That was formative.
-And as a workshop, so specialist spaces, a dance studio, a science lab or whatever.
+And as a workshop – so, specialist spaces, a dance studio, a science lab or whatever.
 Then on the other hand, they had to do with the relationship between inside and outside.
 That for me was very powerful.
-Always there’s a sort of dialectic really.

-The architects really ran with that.
-We’ve got these huge windows that mean that there’s always a relationship between inside and outside and these are not just physical perspectives but they are imaginal perspectives.
-Actually there was a thing at the South Bank.
-We got this installation in the South Bank, the school and the college.
-The school made a map of the Tamar and took it, and it’s installed in the under croft under South Bank, and they rocked up and they took questions and then told people what they were doing.
+Always there’s that sort of dialectic.
+Our architects really ran with that.
+We have these huge picture windows that mean that there’s always a relationship between inside and outside and these are not just physical perspectives but they are also imaginal perspectives.
+Recently there was an event at the Southbank.
+We were invited put these installations into the Southbank undercroft, the school and the college.
+The school made a huge map of the Tamar and took it to London, and a group of pupils took questions and were extraordinarily articulate about what they were doing.
 The college had this installation as well which is part of our manifesto project.
 Then there was a panel discussion.

-Actually it’s just come to mind because I talked about the relationship between inside and outside in that context.
-The whole thing was our architect had staged the thing as well.
-So it was very much it wasn’t a blueprint.
-It was a devised project basically.
-But working with architects who really enjoyed that journey and were very, very sophisticated thinkers around space.
+Actually this has sprung to mind perhaps because I talked about the relationship between inside and outside in that context.
+The event was staged by Feilden Clegg Bradley studios, our architects.
+So the School, The Red House, was never a blueprint.
+It was a devised project.
+And we were working with architects who really enjoyed that journey and were very, very sophisticated thinkers around space.

 So now that it’s built and you can walk around this thing, and you’ve had people working in it for a few years, how is it performing do you think?

-One of the issues has been that every year since the school opened with 120 or 100 kids, it’s been a different school every year, because it went from that number to 300, then to 540, then to 760 or something.
+One of the issues has been that every year since the school opened with 100 pupils, it’s become a different school every year as it grew from that number to 300, then to 480, then 600, 780, 900 and at full roll 1020.
 The scope and the scale of it has shifted every time, as has the scale of need the school is addressing.

 And this year is this year the first year it’s at its maximum isn’t it?

 Quite, yes.
 So now we know what the building can take.
-There’s an issue around ventilation that we’re experiencing.
-But the behaviours inside those big open studio spaces are the things that have really had to shift.
-Dave will I’m sure have mentioned this, that that degree of transparency in terms of teaching practice can be quite threatening for teachers who are used to shutting the door and then being in control.
+But the behaviours inside those big open studio spaces have really evolved.
+Dave Strudwick will I’m sure have mentioned this, that the degree of transparency in terms of teaching practice can be quite threatening for teachers who are used to shutting the door and then being in that kind of control.

 Because you’re kind of on show all the time when you’re teaching?

 Quite.
 Yes.
-And that doesn’t suit everybody.
-And then there’s the question of noise and how the learning community regulates noise levels.
+And that isn’t always comfortable for everybody.
+And then there’s the question of acoustics and how the learning community regulates noise levels.

 That was one of my main observations I had in there was that when everybody was… the acoustics could be quite overwhelming I think at times of the day.

 Yes, there are some local issues which the school is addressing but the school as a community self-regulates it.
-The other thing that is really striking for me, and was from the outset, was that if you’ve got real engagement on the part of learners, there’s this other inside outside space which is the zone.
-If you’re really focused on something you go into the zone and the rest of the world and time, disappears.
-That’s what I see quite a lot.
-So that’s coming out of the pedagogy, the intrinsic motivation.
+The other thing that is really striking for me, and was so from the outset, was that if you have real engagement on the part of learners, there’s this other inside–outside space which is ‘the zone’.
+If you’re really focused on something you go into the zone and the rest of the world, and time itself, seems to disappear.
+That’s what I observe there quite a lot, and it’s coming out of the pedagogy, and the intrinsic motivation of learners.
 But I just think there’s so much more to learn about the space of learning.
-Actually that’s the text.
-It’s just a 10 minute talk, it’s provocation, but you can have that.

 One of the questions that I’ve asked everybody that I’ve interviewed is if you, in the last election, had been elected as the Prime Minister, and you had run on a platform of ‘Make Britain Imaginative Again’ – so you had felt that we’ve got all these huge challenges which are arising out of a dwindling collective imagination, a dwindling sense of change being possible, a dwindling sense of what the possibilities are that are open to us, so we need to be seeing a revaluing and re-nurturing and rekindling of imagination, whether in politics, policy making, in education, in public life, in architecture, in landscape design, planning, everything.
 In the same way we might say we need to have an economic revolution, we need to have an imaginative revolution, and that was the platform on which you came to power – what might you do in your first year in office, do you think?
 Where might you start?